As I always say, investment success comes from process.

 Simple: Most players aren’t smart enough to make this bet.

-Amazingly, I found a $1 table with 100x times odds (meaning I could play up to 100 times the value of my original pass line bet).
+Amazingly, I found a $1 table with 100 times odds within minutes of arriving downtown.
 And I quickly discovered a half-drunken gentleman who let it be known that it was his payday.
 He had managed to triple his paycheck over the past hour.

-I allowed probability to make my decisions.
-But my strategy, at least initially, was failing me.
-And to my left the half-drunken gentleman, who continued to move toward a state of complete drunkenness, continued to defy the odds by making low-probability bets … and winning.
+I allowed probability to dictate my decisions.
+But my strategy, at least for the time being, was failing me.
+And to my left the half-drunken gentleman, who continued to move toward a complete state of drunkenness, continued to defy the odds by making low probability bets and winning.

 Every “right” decision I made quickly turned into a loser, while every “wrong” decision made by my now drunken playing partner was a winner.